How to set Boundaries to Avoid the "Holiday Blues"

 “Which best fits your holiday emotional state?”

 Remember Clark W. Griswald from the movie ‘Christmas Vacation?’
 He is the laughable, but best illustration of a guy who tries to do everything right, only to have literally everything go wrong.
-(Plot Spoiler Alert) Dysfunctional relatives, one blown bulb derailing all of the decorations, the Christmas tree goes up in flames, the turkey is dry, the check for the swimming pool is set to bounce, add in a crazy cousin kidnapping the hateful boss, while the dog destroys the house chasing a rabid squirrel and a senile senior citizen sings the national anthem; basically the whole 9 yards of Christmas chaos.
+Dysfunctional relatives, one blown bulb derailing all of the decorations, the Christmas tree goes up in flames, the turkey is dry, the check for the swimming pool is going to bounce, add in a crazy cousin kidnapping the hateful boss, while the dog destroys the house chasing a rabid squirrel and a senile senior citizen sings the national anthem and you have the whole 9 yards of Christmas chaos.

 Making the Holiday’s more Miserable

-How to break the pattern of Holiday Blues Have you ever watched someone have a “melt down” during the holidays?
-If you aren’t familiar with this phrase, it means to be so totally stressed you can’t think or function normally.
-So, back to understanding why people ‘melt down during the holidays’ since this self-destructive process steals motivation and makes life miserable.
+Have you ever watched someone have a “melt down” during the holidays?
+If you aren’t familiar with this expression, (which I learned from our teenagers), it means to be so totally stressed you can’t think or function normally.
+So, back to understanding why people ‘melt down or stress out during the holidays’ since this self-destructive process steals motivation and makes life miserable.
 It makes no sense.
-Why would people make impulsive choices during the Christmas season that only makes their life worse?
-Even more important is to stop the cycle before it steals energy and creativity to move into the New Year with strength.
-Here is a blueprint to show how ignoring basic boundaries can lead to a bad case of the holiday blues.
-Good news, once you figure out the formula you can learn to do the opposite, which will allow you to enjoy every day of the holiday season, instead of feeling miserable while enduring it.
+Why would people make impulsive choices during Christmas vacation that makes their life worse?
+Even more important is to spot the cycle that steals energy and creativity?

-Spiritual Strategies to create Significant Emptiness and build the Blues-
+Spiritual Strategies to create Significant Emptiness and build more Stress-

-1) Ignore God and anything that would inspire you to see beyond yourself.
+- Ignore God and anything that would inspire you to see beyond yourself.
 No Bible reading, no prayer, no journaling or meditation about the blessings of your life, which would stimulate gratitude.
 Avoid any type of function that takes you out of your own world or that might make you aware of the greater needs in the rest of the world.
-Even though you are doing many religious things, mostly focus on yourself while ignoring everyone else, especially the poor.
+Even though you are doing many religious things, mostly focus on yourself while ignoring everyone else.

-2) Skip going to any peaceful church or concert where you might find quiet inspiration to focus on hectic shopping malls.
+- Skip going to any peaceful church or concert where you might find quiet inspiration to focus on hectic shopping malls.
 Make sure to skip any activity that places you around positive or prayerful people.
-This includes helping the homeless or reaching out to other families who may be facing tough times this Christmas.
-As long as you stay focused on yourself and your problems you can feel empty, afraid and alone which will worsen the Holiday Blues.
+This includes helping the homeless or reaching out to other families who may be facing tough times this Christmas season.
+As long as you stay focused on yourself and your problems you can feel empty, afraid and alone which will worsen the Holiday Stress.

 Media Noise to block the real Message of the Season

-1) Focus on the evening news and current events, especially big tragedies or world events you can’t do anything about.
-This approach is guaranteed to discourage you with negative media messages which often are full of depressing images that discourage from exposure to a continual flood of bad news.
-This focus on bad news can speed feeling a big case of Holiday Blues by making you afraid to even be alive.
+- Focus on the evening news and current events, especially big tragedies or government problems you can’t do anything about.
+This approach is guaranteed to discourage you with negative media messages which often are full of depressing images that discourage you with a continual flood of bad news.
+That way you are focused on everything except the birth of Jesus.
+This focus on bad news can speed feeling worse from a major case of Holiday Stress.

-2) Stay idle.
-Sit still and watch TV or the Internet; but never exercise or move around.
+- Stay idle.
+Sit totally still on the couch and watch TV or the Internet; but never exercise or move around.
 In fact, stay inside most of the time and never allow yourself to see sunshine or feel the wind on your face over the holiday break.
 Nature is to be considered evil because being outside often reminds people of the beauty of creation.
-Use amusing entertainment to replace all forms of physical fitness.
+Use amusing entertainment to replace all forms of physical fitness in God’s creation.

-3) Eat anything you want, especially large portions of comfort food like cakes, pies, candy and cookies followed by soda with lots of sugar and caffeine.
+- Eat anything you want, especially large portions of comfort food like cakes, pies, candy and cookies followed by soda with lots of sugar and caffeine.
 Remember the rule - the worse the food is for you, the worse you will feel.
-Avoid anything healthy or nutritious if you want to suffer for months with the Holiday Blues.
+Avoid anything healthy or nutritious if you want to suffer for months from Holiday Stress.

 Emotional and Financial Methods to make it worse

-2) Don’t ever set a holiday budget or create a realistic financial spending plan for gifts– in fact, just let your financial obligations pile up until you feel like you are drowning in debt and financial fears come January.
-Not having any idea where you stand financially is sure to make you feel worse and prolong the Holiday Blues well into the springtime.
+- Don’t ever set a holiday budget or create a realistic financial spending plan for gifts– in fact, just let your financial obligations pile up until you feel like you are drowning in debt and financial fears come January.
+Not having any idea where you stand financially is sure to make you feel worse and prolong the Holiday Stress well into the springtime.

-3) Never tell anyone what keeps you up at night, in fact, avoid any coach, counselor, pastor, menror, family member, co-worker or friend who might be a safe person who could help you process your fears to find greater strength.
-Go it alone to improve your chances of feeling miserable as a martyr.
+- Never tell anyone what keeps you up at night, in fact, avoid any coach, counselor, pastor, priest, family member, co-worker or friend who might be a safe person who could help you process your fears to find greater strength.
+Go it alone to improve your chances of feeling miserable as a mistletoe martyr.